Making the web faster and more sustainable

 - 2400 x 3040 - shirt_2400w.jpg

 To markup this in our HTML, we must do:

 <img src="shirt_300w.jpg" srcset="shirt_300w.jpg 300w, shirt_600w.jpg 600w, shirt_1200w.jpg 1200w, shirt_2400w.jpg 2400w" alt="A beautiful shirt" sizes="(min-width: 1200px) 1200px, (min-width: 600px) 600px, 300px">

 With this markup, the browser knows the space that the image will occupy on the screen (through

 sizes) and all the available image sources that we prepared for our users (through

 At this point, the browser will choose what image source to download based on the information we provided and the information it knows about our user, such as screen density, cached files, connection speed, etc.

 srcset attribute is supported across all browsers except Internet Explorer.
-Fortunately, there’s an official polyfill that we can use to emulate native browser behaviour on legacy browsers.
+Fortunately, there's an official polyfill that we can use to emulate native browser behavior on legacy browsers.